When The Simcell Membrane In The Cell O Scope

 Electron microscopy (EM) provides the highest resolution images available for visualizing biological samples, allowing for detailed visualization of the cell membrane’s structure.
 There are two main types of EM that are particularly useful for studying the cell membrane:

 • Transmission Electron Microscopy (TEM): TEM uses a beam of electrons to illuminate a very thin section of the sample.
 The electrons interact with the sample, and the resulting image reveals the internal structure of the cell, including the cell membrane.
 TEM can reveal the lipid bilayer structure and the presence of embedded proteins.
-However, sample preparation for TEM is complex and requires fixation, dehydration, and embedding in resin, which can introduce artifacts.
+Even so, sample preparation for TEM is complex and requires fixation, dehydration, and embedding in resin, which can introduce artifacts.

 • Scanning Electron Microscopy (SEM): SEM provides high-resolution images of the cell surface, including the membrane's topography.
 The sample is coated with a conductive material, and a beam of electrons scans the surface.
 The scattered electrons are detected, producing a three-dimensional image of the cell surface.
 SEM is particularly useful for visualizing the cell membrane's surface features, including any associated structures like glycocalyx or surface proteins.